It Matters How The Money Is Spent

 Back at the start of 2004, America’s banks discovered that they could borrow money cheaply from Asia… or so they thought.
 Over the next two years, annual US spending on residential construction roared upward, from $624 billion to $798 billion, the US unemployment rate dropped from 5.7% to 4.6%, and the economy grew at a 3.1% real annual rate.

-…[Y]ou cannot argue that these groups did not increase their spending, and that their increased spending did not pull large numbers of Americans – roughly two million in each case – into productive and valued employment.
+…[Y]ou cannot argue that these groups did not increase their spending and that their increased spending did not pull large numbers of Americans – roughly two million in each case – into productive and valued employment, the kind that often people need to find a headhunter to achieve.

 His logic is pretty simple: spend money and you’ll stimulate the economy.